open/close all folders

 - Defrosting Ice Queen: She tends to be curt and to the point when speaking, which initially makes her seem rude, but she's not without compassion.
 It's just very rarely seen.

-- Deuteragonist: Maria becomes central to the plot from moment of her introduction (see the Leader and Iron Lady entries).
+- Deuteragonist: Maria becomes central to the plot from moment of her introduction.

 - Frickin' Laser Beams: Most of her attacks involve lasers.
 The one that takes the cake is Energy Burst.

 - Happily Adopted: For the brief time she knew her foster parents, that is.
 She didn't learn the truth until the day the Aldian empire attacked the station she was living on.

 - Improbable Age: The fact that she's the leader of Quark (at 19), instead of Cliff, or Mirage, who're both older and more experienced than she is.
 However, it's justified in-universe, because they groomed her to take command once she was old enough.

 - Iron Lady: Ever since she learned of Dr. Leingod's experiments, she's developed a strict no-nonsense attitude and has made it her personal mission to find him, to make him answer for it.

-- Jerkass: Maria can be callous, to the point of seeming rude.
+- Jerk with a Heart of Gold: Good intentions aside, Maria can be callous, to the point of seeming rude.
 When Fayt grieves after witnessing his father's murder, she asks how long is he going to waste time, due to her hurry to get to Moonbase and find Dr. Leingod's legacy.
 Sophia tells her off for being insensitive, but...

 - Jerkass Has a Point: Sophia concedes that Maria was right about them needing to get to Moonbase as soon as possible, given the circumstances.